Indirect precursors of short chain perfluorocarboxylic acids (PFCAs): Human health tier II assessment

 Existing Worker Health and Safety Controls

-The chemicals in this group are not listed on the Hazardous Substances Information System (HSIS) (Safe Work Australia).
+The chemicals in this group are not listed on the Hazardous Chemical Information System (HCIS) (Safe Work Australia).

 No specific exposure standards are available.